-In tutoring, Dr. Small draws on her extensive knowledge of language development, literacy and bilingual pedagogy.
+Dr. Small draws on her extensive knowledge of language development, literacy and bilingual pedagogy in tutoring and mentoring.
 She is a member of the College of Audiologists and Speech Language Pathologists of Ontario (CASLPO) and has her certification from Speech-Language and Audiology Canada (SAC).
-Anita has researched, published and presented on parent-child early communication, literacy, bilingual pedagogy, cultural identity, cross-cultural interaction and empowering educational environments in schools and the workplace.
+She is a Research Allied Professional Associate of SAC.
+Anita has researched, published and presented on parent-child early communication, literacy, bilingual pedagogy, cultural identity, cross-cultural interaction and creating empowering educational environments in schools and the workplace.

 Dr. Small is an innovator of numerous award winning educational institutions, cultural programs and products.
 She was Co-Founder and Co-Director of the DEAF CULTURE CENTRE in Toronto responsible for programming, research and development and was Bilingual Co-ordinator of the first bilingual Deaf education program in the United States at the Learning Centre for Deaf Children.